Stacktape

 $StackOutput()

-• output name - name of the output to return.
+• output name: The name of the output to return.

-$StackOutput() directive returns the output value of another stack when the current stack is being deployed.
+The $StackOutput() directive returns the output value of another stack at the time the current stack is deployed.
+To ensure that the value does not change or that the other stack is not deleted, use the $CfStackOutput() directive instead.

 stackConfig: